peonmodel/TokenAffirm/packages/tokenaffirm/README.md

 });
 ```
 Request a confirmation session-token, session id will be returned to client while
 token is sent to the other factor.
+Previous session if any will be invalidated.
+Only one active session per client may be open at the same time.
 ```
 // verify token
 Affirm.verifyToken(session, token, (error, isVerified)=>{